sghimire2025/MSCS532_Assignment7/README.md

-# Hash Tables: Exploring Hash Functions and Collision Resolution
+# Exploring Hash Tables and Their Practical Applications

 ##  Overview